Ph.D., Political Science, Michigan State University, 2008

 Dr. Raile has served as an expert for the U.S. government in international processes related to corruption prevention and public ethics.
 This work has been conducted under the auspices of multilateral organizations such as the Asia-Pacific Economic Cooperation (APEC), the Council of Europe’s Group of States against Corruption (GRECO), the Organization of American States (OAS), the Organization for Economic Cooperation and Development (OECD), and the United Nations.
 His research has also been presented to the World Bank.

-Dr. Raile has reviewed manuscripts for prestigious academic journals such as American Journal of Political Science, Journal of Politics, and Journal of Public Administration Research and Theory.
+Dr. Raile has reviewed manuscripts for prestigious academic journals such as American Political Science Review, American Journal of Political Science, Journal of Politics, Journal of Public Administration Research and Theory, Public Administration Review, and Comparative Political Studies.

 Dr. Raile has contributed to news media stories in outlets such as USA Today, ABC News, Real Clear Politics, and Congressional Quarterly/Roll Call.